sconjoint: Structural Deep Learning for Conjoint Experiments

 Welcome

 sconjoint is an R package implementing the structural deep learning estimator for forced-choice conjoint experiments developed by Acharya, Hainmueller, and Xu (2026) (paper).
 The estimator embeds a deep neural network inside a random-utility logit so that each respondent’s preference vector \(\hat{\boldsymbol\beta}(\mathbf Z_i) \in \mathbb{R}^p\) varies smoothly and flexibly with her observed covariates \(\mathbf Z\).
-Double / debiased machine learning [DML; Chernozhukov et al. (2018)] inference delivers honest respondent-clustered standard errors on all population-level quantities.
+Double / debiased machine learning [DML; Chernozhukov et al. (2018)] inference provides honest respondent-clustered standard errors on all population-level quantities.

 The key advance over the standard AMCE framework (Hainmueller, Hopkins, and Yamamoto 2014) is that \(\hat{\boldsymbol\beta}(\mathbf Z_i)\) gives the joint distribution of preferences across attributes for each respondent, enabling structural quantities — marginal rates of substitution, counterfactual choice probabilities, preference polarization, willingness to pay — that require the full preference vector rather than one-attribute-at-a-time marginal effects.